AdobeDocs/document-cloud-learn.en/help/sign/overview.md

     <div>
       <a href="mobile/mobile-overview.md"><strong>Mobile</strong></a>
       </div>
-      <em>Send, sign, and get real-time updates on your mobile device</em>
+      Send, sign, and get real-time updates on your mobile device
       <br>
   </td>
 </tr>